 How Financial Advisors Make Money

 Financial advisors don’t all offer the same type of financial advice.
 They don’t all use the same fee schedule either.
-Depending on the advisor, their fees may be structured in one of these six common ways:
+Depending on the advisor, their fee structure may be put together in one of these six common ways:

 Fee-only advisors charge based on the services they offer.
 So they might charge you by the hour or as a percentage of your assets.
 They also may use a retainer fee on a flat fee basis for individual services.

-A fee-based advisor makes money by charging a combination of fees and earning commissions on investment products.
-So you might pay your advisor $100 per hour.
-But you may also pay them a 5% commission fee each time you purchase an investment they recommend.
+A fee-based advisor makes money by charging a combination of fees and earning commissions on investments and financial products.
+So you might pay your advisor the average hourly fee of $120 to $300 per hour, according to Advisory HQ.
+But you may also pay them a commission fee each time you purchase an investment they recommend.
 This commission often deducts directly from the amount you invest.

 Keep in mind that these fees apply to human financial advisors.
 If you’re using a robo-advisor, the fees work differently.